davidchampredon/GI/README.md

 # GI
-R package to calculate generation interval distributions.
+R package to calculate generation interval distributions and fit epidemiological models to contact tracing data.

 See [1] for theoretical framework.